 The year 2029 after seven US states, including California and Oregon, have seceded to form the Free State of Jefferson.
 Dylan Grant, a former soldier who has a neural implant in the form of the A.I.
 Clyde, returns to Jefferson after a long absence to find his wife Sarah has taken up with another man.
 He is in need of money but the whole area is in a financial slump.
 After saving Lisa Clark from an attacker in a bar, Dylan spends the night with her.
 In the morning, Lisa offers Dylan a job – that of securing a divorce settlement from her husband Sterling, a former cult leader turned weapons manufacturer.
 However, Sterling proves a dangerous individual, while insisting that what Lisa is telling Dylan is not the truth.

 Black Road was the third film from Oregon-based filmmaker Gary Lundgren.
-Lundgren had previously made the non-genre dramas Calvin Marshall (2009) and Redwood Highway (2013).
+Lundgren had previously made the non-genre dramas Calvin Marshall (2009), Redwood Highway (2013) and Phoenix, Oregon (2019).

 Black Road creates the interesting setting of a not-too-distant future where several US states have seceded from the rest of the country – it is not specified which states but included amongst these are California and Oregon.
 This is not too improbable a scenario as in recent years various US states have openly threatened to do on different occasions depending on their liking of Presidents Obama and Trump, although so far this has never amounted to much more than hot air.
 The disappointment with this though is that the setting is never integral to the story beyond forming a backdrop in the opening few scenes – I, for instance, would have liked to have seen more of the politics that led to such a situation and how the secessionists would interact with the rest of the country.